Ham and Cheese Strata

 • The texture of this ham and cheese strata is a wonderfully soft and chewy interior with crispy, crusty edges.

-• It’s a great make-ahead breakfast, lunch, or dinner that’s a time-saver during those busy holiday months.
+• It’s a great make-ahead delicious breakfast casserole, lunch, or dinner that’s a time-saver during those busy holiday months.

-• It’s also ideal for using holiday leftovers such as ham and dinner rolls.
+• It’s also ideal for using holiday leftovers such as baked ham, crescent rolls, croissants, or dinner rolls.

 We had lots of bread sitting around while testing an Italian bread recipe.
 (That’s to come later I promise.)